tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/delete-a-document.md

   - "zh-tw"
 ---
 # Delete Document
 Azure Cosmos DB is a globally distributed multi-model database with support for multiple APIs.
-This article covers the DocumentDB API for Azure Cosmos DB.
+This article covers the Azure Cosmos DB API for Azure Cosmos DB.

 The `Delete Document` operation deletes an existing document in a collection.